wataugasudo/USACOPracticeSolutions/README.md

 `#Solves [http://usaco.org/index.php?page=viewproblem2&cpid=567]`

+Try to document your code & methods as well as possible (within reason), so that others can understand your approach.

 ### Please don't modify others' files without their permission.
 ### Report any formatting errors, suggestions, or inappropriate use as an issue.